hazelcast/hazelcast-reference-manual/src/Projections.md

 ```

-### In-built Projections
+### Built-In Projections

-The `com.hazelcast.projection.Projections` class provides two in-built projections:
+The `com.hazelcast.projection.Projections` class provides two built-in Projections:

 - singleAttribute
 - multiAttribute

-The `singleAttribute` projection enables extracting a single attribute from an Object (via reflection).
-E.g. `Projection.singleAttribute("address.city")` will extract the `address.city` attribute from the object passed to the Projection.
+The `singleAttribute` Projection enables extracting a single attribute from an object (via reflection).
+For example, `Projection.singleAttribute("address.city")` will extract the `address.city` attribute from the object passed to the Projection.

-The `multiAttribute` projection enables extracting multiples attributes from an Object (via reflection).
-E.g. `Projection.multiAttribute("address.city", "postalAddress.city")` will extract both attributes from the Object passed to the Projection and return them in an Object[] array
+The `multiAttribute` Projection enables extracting multiples attributes from an object (via reflection).
+For example, `Projection.multiAttribute("address.city", "postalAddress.city")` will extract both attributes from the object passed to the Projection and return them in an `Object[]` array.